matplotlib/governance/governance.md

 Council would be consulted on this decision.
 If the BDFL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
-While the Steering Council and Main NumFOCUS Board will work together closely on the BDFL selection process, the Main NUMFOCUS Board will make the final decision.
+While the Steering Council and Main NumFOCUS Board will work together closely on the BDFL selection process, the Main NumFOCUS Board will make the final decision.

 Steering Council